kaisersparpick/BsModalHelper/README.md

   - `config?: IBsModalHelperConfig`
     - (Optional) The config object.

-The helper can be initialized and displayed like so:
+The helper can be initialized like so:
 ```ts
 var myModalSettings: Kaiser.IBsModalHelperSettings = {
     title: "Title",